ChristianMLand/curriculum_ideas/flask_fundamentals/association/relationships.md

 # no longer need to create a corresponding method for the User class
 ```
 With these changes, we now are able to make a single query to the database, and also no longer need to manually filter the users to figure out which user is connected to a given recipe.
-So now to display this information in our jinja template all we need is a single loop, thus solving all of our original issues!
 ```html
 <table>
     <thead>